 For instance, about 13 percent of women experience postpartum depression.
 Hormonal changes can trigger this depression, but the effect is that you end up distancing from your partner.
 You simply have no interest in his struggles at work or other normal needs: he has become a bore.

-While your husband may be falling short in some ways, postpartum depression paints him as a Neanderthal who doesn’t deserve the time of day.
+While your husband may be falling short in some ways, postpartum depression may paint him as a Neanderthal who doesn’t deserve the time of day.
 This mood disorder is very serious and needs to be treated immediately.
-It is no reason to end a relationship, which at one point was filled with love, laughter, and joy.
+It is no reason to end a relationship that at one point was filled with love, laughter, and joy.

 Here are some tips if you are bored with your partner or if he is bored with you:

 2. The Effects of Childhood Injuries: Has old childhood trauma made it impossible for one of you to really trust another person in an intimate way?
-If so, boredom is a defense, which keeps a person distant and safe.
+If so, boredom is a defense that keeps a person distant and safe.
 Is that what you really want?

 3. Destructive Power Struggles: Are the two of you involved in unhappy power struggles that are leading to a negative feedback loop?
 If so, boredom is a good way to protect yourself – and it’s less provocative than being angry.

 4. Are You Depressed?
 Note that affective disorders like depression can make people feel apathetic and bored.
-Whether you suffer from recurrent depression, postpartum depression or a mid life depression, be aware that your feelings about your lover may have little to do with her, and all to do with a debilitating mental disorder.
+Whether you suffer from recurrent depression, postpartum depression or a mid-life depression, be aware that your feelings about your lover may have little to do with her and everything to do with a debilitating mental disorder.
 Get help.

-It's reputed that Sigmund Freud once said, “Sometimes a cigar is just a cigar.”
-If you’re bored of someone it may simply be because you find him boring.
-And if this is the case, there is no long-term relationship here because he or she deserves to know the truth.
+Sigmund Freud is supposed to have said, “Sometimes a cigar is just a cigar.”
+If you’re bored of someone, it may simply be because you find him boring.
+And if this is the case, there is no long-term relationship there because he or she deserves to know the truth.
 If you choose to stay in the relationship, don’t expect very much.